The VICE Gaming Verdict on ‘Assassin’s Creed Syndicate’

 Article continues after the video below

-Syndicate‘s theater is London, and the city has never been so beautifully realized.
+Syndicate‘s theatre is London, and the city has never been so beautifully realised.
 The level of detail is astounding.
-The city is alive here—living, breathing, and wheezing in the Victorian gloom.
+The city is alive here – living, breathing and wheezing in the Victorian gloom.
 It took a whole studio, Ubisoft Singapore, to design only the Thames, which is bustling with ships that you can scale, parkour between and, pleasingly, sabotage the cargo of.
 The train stations are populated with guards and passengers as steam-belching behemoths come and go.
 Homeless people gather around cans in alleyways, burning rubbish.
 Gangs meet beneath the railways arches to plot.

 But no, the game’s not perfect.